The Daily Wire: History

 The Daily Wire was conceived by Ben Shapiro and Jeremy Boreing, who both worked for TruthRevolt, a news website that was formerly funded by the David Horowitz Freedom Center.
-After the duo secured several million dollars in seed funding from billionaire petroleum industry brothers Dan and Farris Wilks, the Daily Wire was launched in 2015.
+After the duo secured several million dollars in seed funding from billionaire petroleum industry brothers Dan and Farris Wilks, the Daily Wire was launched in 2015 with Caleb Robinson as founding CEO.
 Farris manages DailyWire Ventures, LLC (formerly Forward Publishing, LLC, and later Bentkey Ventures, LLC), which publishes the Daily Wire.
 Initially, the company was headquartered in Los Angeles, California and supported mostly by advertisements.
-In September 2020, Shapiro announced that the Daily Wire headquarters would move to Nashville, Tennessee.

-The Daily Wire became one of the leading news sites and publishers on Facebook in terms of engagement.
+In September 2020, Shapiro announced that the Daily Wire headquarters would move to Nashville, Tennessee.The Daily Wire became one of the leading news sites and publishers on Facebook in terms of engagement.
 In 2018, NewsWhip identified the Daily Wire as "by far" the top right-wing publisher on Facebook.
-According to NewsWhip, The Daily Wire was the sixth-leading English-language publisher on Facebook in 2019 through the month of March.
+According to NewsWhip, the Daily Wire was the sixth-leading English-language publisher on Facebook in 2019 through the month of March.
 The site also had the second most articles among Facebook's 10,000 top stories.
 In 2021, stories published by the Daily Wire received more likes, shares and comments on Facebook than any other news publisher, according to NPR.

 In April 2019, Podtrac ranked the Daily Wire's The Ben Shapiro Show the second most listened-to podcast in the U.S. for the month of March 2019, behind The Daily.

 In October 2019, the investigative website Popular Information said that the Daily Wire had violated Facebook's policies by creating 14 anonymous pages promoting its content exclusively to boost engagement.
 In response, Facebook temporarily demoted a network called Mad World News, which had a financial relationship with the Daily Wire, but issued no penalty to the Daily Wire besides a warning.

 In June 2020, Shapiro stepped down from his role as editor-in-chief, which he had held since the site's founding, and took on the role of editor emeritus.
 John Bickley was announced as the site's next editor-in-chief.

 In January 2021, Shapiro announced that the Daily Wire was beginning a studio for TV and films that would not promote leftist causes.
 Its first original movie, Shut In, premiered in 2022.

 In September 2021, Shapiro and Boreing announced that the Daily Wire would defy U.S. President Joe Biden's COVID-19 vaccine mandate for companies with more than 100 employees.
 The company later filed a lawsuit, and the issue was eventually brought before the Supreme Court.
 The Supreme Court declared the mandates unlawful with a 6–3 ruling.